-THIS REPORT relies on publicly available data, primarily sourced from the Science Based Targets initiative's (SBTi) website, the Finnish Government's annual climate reports, data from the Finnish energy authority as well as annual reports, sustainability reports, and websites of the surveyed companies.
+THIS REPORT relies on publicly available data, primarily sourced from the Science Based Targets initiative's (SBTi) website, the Finnish government's annual climate reports, data from the Finnish energy authority as well as annual reports, sustainability reports, and websites of the surveyed companies.
 The report analyses the scope 1, 2, and 3 emissions and related targets of Finnish companies.
 The report also features success stories of some companies with most ambitious targets and good track record on climate action.
-Success stories are based on the sustainability report of selected companies as well as the sustainability-portion of their websites.
+Success stories are based on the sustainability report of selected companies, the sustainability-portion of their websites as well as direct company input.

-Overall, at the time of writing this report, there are 79 Finnish companies who have committed to the SBTi.
-13 companies out of the 79 did not provide information on their emissions or the information provided was inadequate for analysis.
+Overall, at the time of writing this report, there are 99 Finnish companies who have committed to the SBTi.
+31 companies out of the 99 did not provide information on their emissions or the information provided was inadequate for analysis.
 These companies were excluded from analysis related to emission reductions.